iurii-chernigin/audio-streaming-data-platform/README.md

 - Business Intelligence: prepared data will allow analytics to assess the state of the business at various levels.
 - _[plans]_ Proactive actions based on user activity: architechture should allow making offers to users in the app based on real-time data.

-To acchive the goals above the data must meet the following requirements:
-- Data must be in a centralized repository;
-- Events should be written to the storage with a delay of no more than one minute;
-- Data model must reflect business processes;
-- Data must be clean and reliable;
-- Data must be accessible 24 /7
-- Must be documented.

 # Table of Contents

 1. [Architecture Design](#architecture-design)